krishnanlab/teaching/2022-spring_compbio/course-activities-grading.md

 #### 2. Project topics
 >Due: Wed, Feb 04

-Briefly describe project ideas and submit it using this form `<LINK>`.
+Briefly describe project ideas and submit it [using this form](https://forms.gle/1KfauCXS5TaBYrDx6).

 You need to provide a:
 1. Project title
 2. Potential project mentor/advisor: The faculty member, graduate student, or postdoc you're going to work with who might advise you on this project.
-3. Abstract (250 words): In your abstract, make sure you include answers to the following four questions: 1) What is the broader problem?
-2) What do you specifically want to address?
-3) What is your approach to addressing it & why is likely to be successful?, and 4) If successful, why does it matter (what is the impact)?
+3. Abstract (250 words): In your abstract, make sure you include answers to the following four questions: 1) What is the problem?
+2) How are planning to address it & why is your approach required (i.e., why are you doing what you're doing)?, and 3) If successful, why do the results of your project matter (what is the impact)?

 #### 3. Project pre-proposal
 >Due: Fri, Feb 11

-Prepare a two-page pre-proposal based on the following guidelines and submit it using this form `<LINK>`.
+Prepare a two-page pre-proposal based on the following guidelines and submit it [using this form].

 * Length, page settings:
     * 2-pages (including figure & references; sections listed below)